Betiiy/alx-system_engineering-devops/README.md

-shell redirection task 7
+shell redirection task 8
-a file containing the text Best School
+a script that writes into the file ls_cwd_content